 Most writers who’ve “made it” won’t sugarcoat the facts: earning a living as a screenwriter is hard.
 It takes talent.
 It takes work.
 And maybe most importantly, it takes standing up when you’ve been knocked down … over, and over, and over again.
 But the reward?
 It’s oh-so-worth it to be able to do what you love for a living.
+Today, we’re dishing up some screenwriting advice from a pro.

 We had the pleasure of meeting screenwriter, playwright, producer and director Dale Griffiths Stamos at the San Luis Obispo International Film Festival.
 She’s also a dramatic writing teacher, so she sees students aspiring to live their passion every day.
-She has some sound advice for them, and for you, writer.
+She has some sound screenwriting advice for them, and for you, writer.

 Writers who choose to pursue screenwriting would often describe it as their calling, not necessarily their career choice.
 There are more writers who want to be paid than there are paid writers, so don’t do it for the money.
 Do it because it’s your unique gift, and you can’t imagine doing anything else.
 Write from your heart.
 Write what you know.
 Write because you have something to say.